Scroll to learn more

-All strategies can be triggered by contact from hand or fingers, grab or pinch.
+All strategies can be triggered by contact from hand or fingers, grabbing or pinching.

 smartphone.
-The Interhaptics engine allows transporting these interaction primitives on any platform, without rewriting any code.
+The Interhaptics Engine allows transporting these interaction primitives to any platform, without rewriting any code.

 This approach turbocharges the cross-compatibility of your interactive application between several platforms, with no code to be done to port any application!

-Last but not the least, is how do you include haptics into your applications?
+Last but not least, is how do you include haptics into your applications?